kevinasoni/Elevate_resume-ranker/README.md

-[Copy]AI-Powered Resume Ranker README

-Share

-Paragraph

-Here’s a polished README.md you can paste directly into your GitHub repo, Kevina 🤓.
-It’s recruiter‑friendly, professional, and highlights your project clearly:

 # 📝 AI-Powered Resume Ranker

 An internship-ready project that ranks resumes against a job description using **NLP** and **Machine Learning**.